 STANDARD HORIZON will not warrant installation, maintenance or service of the Products.
 In all instances, STANDARD HORIZON's liability for damages shall not exceed the purchase price of the defective Product.
-This warranty only extends to Products sold within the 50 States of the United Stated of America and the District of Columbia.

 STANDARD HORIZON will pay all labor and replacement parts charges incurred in providing the warranty repair service except where purchaser abuse or other qualifying exceptions exist.
 The purchaser must pay any transportation expenses incurred in returning the Product to STANDARD HORIZON for service.